-With our society becoming increasingly health conscious, vegetarian and vegan diets have become increasingly popular, but what are really the health benefits?
-Find out more with nutrition Expert Lindsay Chetelat!
+With our society becoming more health conscious, vegetarian and vegan diets have become increasingly popular.
+What are really the health benefits?

 A multitude of dairy and meat alternatives can now be found in grocery stores and there has been a surge in vegetarian restaurants and cafes across America.